weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 Thus o is the oriented affine k-simplex with parameter domain Q* which is defined by the identity mapping.
-Since ® is also defined on QF (see Definition 10.30) and ® € %”, there is an open set E = R* which contains Q%, and there is a ¥"-mapping T of E into V such that ® = T-o.
+Since ® is also defined on QF (see Definition 10.30) and ®  \in  %”, there is an open set E = R* which contains Q%, and there is a ¥"-mapping T of E into V such that ® = T-o.
 By Theorems 10.25 and 10.22(c), the left side of (92) is equal to